What the 19 Movies to Ever Receive an ‘F’ CinemaScore Have in Common

 “Until the last year or two, a great score for a horror film would be a B-, even when they’re good.
 There were no As until The Conjuring [an A-] came out,” Mintz says.
 “Get Out got an A-, and did very well box-office-wise.
 The trend is changing a little bit.
 For the longest time, most horror films were Cs and lower.
 An F in a horror film is equivalent to a B- in a comedy.
 There’s no science to that, exactly.”

 Mintz suspects that a rising quality in the genre is responsible for this change.
 Most of the straight-up horror films on the list of Fs wouldn’t surprise anyone, and for much of the past few decades, those were the types of movies that made up the majority of the form: starlet-driven, teen-oriented schlock that would lure in audiences opening weekend based on stars and serving a need, then give way to the next one.
 Sure enough, Mintz says that these films tended to deliver low multiples, meaning the overall gross in relation to the opening weekend.
 This is generally thought of as CinemaScore’s main utility: If a movie delivers a poor CinemaScore on opening night, it’s a bad sign for word of mouth, and it suggests that a low multiple is likely.
 If it delivers a high CinemaScore, it’s the opposite, and with the higher CinemaScores for horror, Mintz has seen a corresponding increase in multiples, with movies like The Conjuring franchise delivering unheard-of-for-the-genre 3.0 multiples.
 (Get Out has managed a staggering 5.3 multiple.
-Among movies that opening this year in wide release, only Hidden Figures did better, with Baby Driver about equal — although both of those films made $10 million less than Get Out did opening weekend.)
+Among movies that opening this year in wide release, only Hidden Figures did better, with Baby Driver about equal, thanks to inflation from its Wednesday opening — although both of those films made $10 million less than Get Out did opening weekend.)

 Of course, horror isn’t the only type of film to earn an F CinemaScore.
 Another type of movie features prominently on the list: let’s call it “Misleading Auteurism.”
 These are movies made by prominent, often Oscar-nominated directors that investigate risky and controversial subject matters and receive both praise and pans.
 But because of how the movie industry works — the name of a director alone not being enough to get most people to go see something — they tend to be marketed as more straight-ahead genre films, resulting in a whole bunch of misled and pissed-off audience members.
 (If you can explain the F given to the more or less unremarkable Richard Gere rom-com Dr. T and the Women, which is mostly notable for having been directed by Robert Altman, we’re all ears.
 Disaster Movie’s presence seems a bit more logical.)